Safe Use of the Internet at School

 This statement is taken from the Education IT Services (EIS) website - KPSN (Schools Broadband) section on web filtering.

 Please click here for a link to the CBBC website for some informative videos on e-safety.
-They were shown to the children in our e-safety assembly.
+These are shown to the children in our e-safety lessons/assemblies.

 Click here for a link to the 'Think you Know' website for activities and information for 8-10 year old children.